• Share this on:

 Source: Springer Link (study by Giuseppe Vignali, Mario Gozzi, Massimiliano Pelacci & Roberta Stefanini), graph adapted by Autentika Global

 It is important to select green innovations based on real industry experience.
 For example, it is easy to conclude that non-thermal approaches are most energy-efficient.
 However, some innovative technologies (like pressure change or pulsed light radiations) are still in the testing phase and not yet used by industrial food processors.
 Sometimes energy savings can be achieved with the existing technology but also with equipment adjustments.
-A good example is the continuous nut roaster, which saves energy up to 4 times compared to other roasters.
+A good example is the continuous nut roaster, which saves up to four times more energy than other roasters.

 Along with improving energy efficiency and water management, many innovations relevant to the sector involve the utilisation of by-products.
 The range of solutions is wide.
-Some interesting examples are new bioplastic packaging material made of olive oil waste and the use of orange peel in lamp designs.
+Some interesting examples include new bioplastic packaging material made of olive oil waste and the use of orange peel in lamp designs

 Tips: